theNumberWorks/numberworks_website/reliability.md

 <i class='fa fa-file-text'></i> Krajcsi, A. (2025, May 5).
 Reliability and statistical power: Conceptual background and practical implications. [https://doi.org/10.31234/osf.io/mu896_v1](https://doi.org/10.31234/osf.io/mu896_v1)

 <i class='fa fa-file'></i> See a [presentation](https://docs.google.com/presentation/d/1TdmEqX1Se8ue9ySVLx-sp3QYpbOUr4itHKeycYLjfoo/edit?usp=sharing) about this work.

+## Appropriate bootstrapping method for calculating reliability

+A bootstrapping method recommended in the methodological literature relies on sampling with replacement.
+However, this method may overestimate the reliability.
+We evaluate critical properties using a Monte Carlo simulation and provide recommendations for more accurate reliability calculations.

+<i class='fa fa-file-text'> The manuscript and the simulation code are in preparation.
+Check back later for more details.

 ## Theoretical maximum of reliability